 Attendance is free.
 However, for organisational reasons, those who wish to attend the meeting should write to firstname.lastname@example.org, who can also answer any further question.

-The meeting is financed by the Swiss National Science Foundation (SNSF).
+The meeting is financed by the Swiss National Science Foundation (SNSF) and SUPSI.
 It is co-organised by Alessandro Facchini and Alberto Termine (IDSIA USI-SUPSI), Marcello Ienca and Georg Starke (TUM & EPFL), and Felix Gille (UZH).